peter-spencer/sem/README.md

 # Scanning Electron Microscope
 Documentation for the ISI Model SMS2 Super I Scanning Electron Microscope

-Hardware will documented as needed during the refurb.
+Hardware will be documented as needed during the refurb, currently there is:
+- Scanned user manual and troubleshooting
+- Scanned circuit schematics
+- A few digitised circuit schematics